tseemann/prokka/README.md

 ####Option 2 - Barrnap

 This was written by the author of Prokka and is recommended if you prefer speed over absolute accuracy.
 It uses the new multi-core NHMMER for DNA:DNA profile searches.
-Download it here.
+Download it from http://www.vicbioinformatics.com/software.barrnap.shtml

 ####Option 3 - RNAmmer